envato/bundle-update-buildkite-plugin/README.md

 This pipeline requires two secrets:

-* Write access to the project GIT repository, by way of an SSH Key.
+* Write access to the project GIT repository, by way of an [SSH Key][Github Deploy Key].
 This write access is used for pushing up the bundle update commit.

 * Github API access, by populating the environment variable `GITHUB_TOKEN` with a personal access token providing `repo` access to the repository.
 This is